ComputeHalacha/zman-clock/README.md

 *   Whether or not to show the Shir Shel Yom of the Gr”a.
 *   How many minutes after an active Zman has past to continue showing the notification.
 *   The maximum number of Zmanim to be shown at one time.
+*   The theme - choose between system, light, and dark themes.

 ## Installation